dirigiblelabs/curriculum-2018/IvoSlavev/Using Import View in Eclipse Dirigible.md

 The **Import View** enables you to upload file/s, containing one or more projects, to selected workspace in **Eclipse Dirigible**.

 ## Prerequisites
+- You must sign in Eclipse Dirigible as a guest or from your personal account.

-- In order to use a project in Eclipse Dirigible you need to upload your project to a certain **workspace** as separate files or as a .zip archive.
+- In order to use a project in Eclipse Dirigible you need to upload your project to a certain **workspace** as separate files or as a .zip archive using Import View.

 ## Import View options